Indemnity

 Some things are difficult to price — antiques, paintings, heirlooms, etc. To insure these items, the insured can get a valued policy, which pays the face amount of the policy when a total loss occurs.
 To prevent moral hazard, the insurance company and the insured must agree what the value is before the policy is issued.

-Some states have valued policy laws for real property that requires insurance companies to pay the face value of the policy if there is a total loss to the property due to a peril specified by law — which can include fire, lightning, windstorms, tornadoes, and hurricanes.
+Some states have valued policy laws for real property requiring insurance companies to pay the face value of the policy for a total loss to the property due to a peril specified by law — which can include fire, lightning, windstorms, tornadoes, and hurricanes.

 Valued policy laws were enacted to prevent disputes about the worth of the property when a total loss occurred.
 Many properties were overinsured by agents wanting to earn larger commissions.
-When a loss occurred, the insurance company would inspect the property, and if found to be worth less than its insured value, it would only pay its worth.
-While the valued policy laws helped to prevent such disputes, they create a moral hazard by insuring the property for more than it's worth — owners would have a lax attitude toward preventing loss, or may even cause the loss for profit.
+When a loss occurred, the insurance company would inspect and value the property, then pay only its worth.
+While the valued policy laws helped to prevent such disputes, they create a moral hazard by insuring the property for more than it's worth — owners would have a lax attitude toward preventing loss, or may even cause the loss to profit.
 However, real estate inflation does mitigate this hazard — in fact, many properties become underinsured after a few years.

 Cash Payment Policies